 Jashen sells replacement batteries on its Amazon page.
 Take note that the V16 and V18 use the same Samsung battery that, according to the manufacturer, will have good longevity and have minimal fade even after years of use.

 How long does the Jashen V18 run?

-The manufacturer claims that the V16 will run for up to 40 minutes, so to test if the claim is accurate, I left the motor on with one of the non-powered tools attached at the lowest setting.
+Jashen claims the V16 will run for up to 40 minutes, so to test if it is accurate, I left the motor running with one of the non-powered tools attached at the lowest setting.

 It exceeded the 40-minute mark – 44 minutes and 50 seconds, to be exact.

-Here’s the result of the run time tests.
+Here are the complete results of the run time tests.

 |Suction Only Tool|

 Since the battery is detachable, you can purchase an extra to double the run time.

 Intelligent LED screen